From Multi-Agent to Single-Agent: When Is Skill Distillation Beneficial?: Experiments

-At midpoint ($F{=}0.50$), our framework predicts moderate but reliable benefit (Table \ref{tab:text2sql-side-by-side}): the metric landscape is neither rigid enough for structure to be strictly necessary nor free enough to render it harmful.
+\textbf{Text-to-SQL.} At midpoint ($F{=}0.50$), our framework predicts moderate but reliable benefit (Table~\ref{tab:text2sql-side-by-side}): the metric landscape is neither rigid enough for structure to be strictly necessary nor free enough to render it harmful.
 Consistent with this prediction, the adaptive skill provides the best Execution Accuracy among single-agent methods on both BIRD-147 and Spider-120 (+8.8pp and +5.8pp over Raw, respectively), without the cost overhead of the original MAS.

-\textbf{Causal Discovery.} On Sachs ($F{=}0.24$, lowest freedom), AdaSkill achieves F1=0.952 (+8.3pp over raw), the largest gain in this task (Table~\ref{tab:causal-disc}).
-On AutoMPG ($F{=}0.41$), the adaptive skill slightly trails the base agent (0.632 vs.\ 0.670), consistent with the prediction that the base agent can already work in moderate-freedom spaces.
-Moreover, original MAS costs up to $8\times$ more per run with no significant gain (full results in Appendix~\ref{app:cd-main}).
+\textbf{Causal Discovery.} On Sachs ($F{=}0.24$, lowest freedom), AdaSkill achieves F1$\,{=}\,0.95$ (+8pp over raw), the largest Stage~1 gain in this task (Table~\ref{tab:causal-disc}).
+On AutoMPG ($F{=}0.41$), the Stage~1 skill slightly trails the base agent (0.63 vs.\ 0.67), consistent with the prediction that the base agent can already work in moderate-freedom spaces; Stage~2 recovers modestly to 0.65.
+On higher-$F$ DWDClimate and Child, Stage~2 yields the strongest gains (0.70 and 0.95 F1).
+Original MAS costs up to $8\times$ more per run with no consistent accuracy advantage.
+Extended precision/SHD metrics are in Appendix~\ref{app:cd-main}.

 \textbf{Feature Engineering.} AUC rewards creative, diverse feature construction (Table~\ref{tab:fe}).
-With $F > 1$, the metric falls outside the concordant domain of Theorem~\ref{thm:lift-bound}, but the empirical trend extends smoothly: these highest-$F$ metrics exhibit the lowest skill lifts, consistent with the monotone relationship established for $F \leq 1$.
-The adaptive skill correctly discards the MAS pipeline entirely; it achieves the best mean AUC on Taobao (0.670) at the \emph{lowest cost} (\$3.48 vs.\ \$11.46 for the Original MAS) and reduces latency from $\sim$10 hours to 45 minutes, confirming that minimal structure is optimal when the scoring landscape is flat (full results in Appendix~\ref{app:fe-main}).
+With $F > 1$ on some FE settings, the metric falls outside the concordant domain of Theorem~\ref{thm:lift-bound}, but the empirical trend extends smoothly: these highest-$F$ metrics exhibit the lowest skill lifts, consistent with the monotone relationship established for $F \leq 1$.
+The adaptive skill correctly discards the MAS pipeline entirely; it achieves the best mean AUC on Taobao (0.670) at the \emph{lowest cost} (\$3.48 vs.\ \$11.46 for the Original MAS) and reduces latency from $\sim$10 hours to under 35 minutes, confirming that minimal structure is optimal when the scoring landscape is flat.